lionkor/kv-api/README.md

 - Request speed (you can only run `curl -X POST...` so many times at the same time)
 - cpp-httplib's `ThreadPool::enqueue` - since each request starts a new connection (which shouldn't be the case in a real use-case), a new thread task is enqueued.
 This takes forever.

+A lot of performance is left on the table, as currently, a mutex is used to make sure each access to the file happens atomically.
+This is not strictly needed, depending on the implementation, but for now it's needed.

 ## Building

 To build, run cmake (`bin` will be the output directory, `.` the source directory):